 Basically what it is saying is that an “Optimized Net List Test” is sufficient to meet the guideline for testing of bare printed circuit boards.

 We test for opens and shorts based on optimized data from the gerber files.

 Ideally when a bare board is tested then you can be guaranteed that it is 100% a good board.
 That assumes though that the board has been designed correctly.
-A circuit board can still pass a bare board electrical test and still not function correctly because of a problem with the design.
+A circuit board that has a problem with the design can still pass a bare board electrical test and not function correctly.
 This does not happen very often but occasionally it does.

 We measure closely how many boards do not pass electrical test as a measure of the quality from our manufacturing team.
 If for some reason we see an increase in the number of bare boards failing test we can go back and review our processes to improve the quality.